If the Dead Rise Not: Part Two: Havana, February 1954

 Twenty years later Bernie has become Carlos Hausner, and is angling for a job selling cigars in Germany.
 He had left Argentina with $100,000.
 He has a Dublo trainset.
-Noreen (now called Eisner again) is now a successful author and is in the La Moderna Poesia bookshop signing books.
+Noreen (now called Eisner again) is a successful author and is in the La Moderna Poesia bookshop signing books.
 She was hauled up before the HUAC and is a guest of Ernest Hemingway.
 They repair to the Floridita and she invites him to dinner.
-They embrace but fight as she is so disgusted by his cynicism, and he feels manipulated.
-But he is not so cynical that he doesn’t save rebel Alfredo Lopez’s life by warning him of a militia roadblock.
+They embrace but fight as she is so disgusted by his cynicism and he feels manipulated.
+He is not so cynical that he doesn’t save rebel Alfredo Lopez’s life by warning him of a militia roadblock.
 Noreen asks Bernie to help keep her daughter Dinah on the straight and narrow as she has fallen into bad company and plans to marry Reles.

 Reles had continued to admire Bernie and gives him a job as general manager of the Saratoga Hotel, and an Asprey backgammon set.
 Bernie wins 32,000 pesos from Jose Orozco Garcia, owner of the sleazy Shanghai club, using the latter’s pornographic set.

 Reles is found shot.
 The gangsters employ Bernie to investigate.
 Noreen and Dinah suspect each other, but Bernie defuses the row and Dinah goes to college in America as her mother wanted.
 Noreen then asks Bernie to help Lopez, her lawyer lover who has been arrested.
-But he says he is no longer her ‘knight of heaven’ from Tannhäuser.
+He says he is no longer her ‘knight of heaven’ from Tannhäuser.
 Local militia captain Sanchez, who has become his friend, asks him to accompany him to look at yet another body, that of Irving Goldstein, a pit boss at the casino.
 Sanchez is, like Bernie, a ‘good policeman’, trying to reform a corrupt regime.
 At Goldstein’s place, Sanchez conveniently finds the plans for Bramit silencer for a Nagant revolver, which solves the Reles killing and defuses an incipient gang war.
 Bernie collects his $20,000 reward, and prepares to leave for Bonn to sell cigars.

-Bernie rescues Lopez from secret policeman Quevedo, who has pulled out his fingernails, but in turn has to agree to spy on another gangster, Lansky.
+Bernie rescues Lopez from secret policeman Quevedo, who has pulled out his fingernails but in turn has to agree to spy on another gangster, Lansky.
 He confesses to Noreen that he killed Reles.
 Finally Noreen tells him that Dinah is his daughter, as he had known since Lopez told him out of gratitude for saving his life."It gave me some kind of hope that my life hasn’t entirely been wasted," he says.